 Reasons Hydrocodone Could Be Affecting Your Memory

-Memory loss in hydrocodone users can also be attributed to the effects the medication has on the brain chemistry.
-For example, dopamine is a chemical found in the brain that offers a euphoric or good feeling.
+Memory loss in hydrocodone users can also be attributed to the effects the medication has on brain chemistry.
+For example, dopamine is a natural chemical that offers a feeling of reward, happiness, and even euphoria.
 Hydrocodone, and other pain medications, work by triggering the brain to make additional dopamine available.
 During the process, it is common for the user to get a wave of pleasurable feelings, sometimes leading the user to go in and out of consciousness (nodding out).
-Whether the user is experiencing the high, coming down, or in hydrocodone withdrawal, the brain chemistry is not functioning at the proper levels, which can lead to symptoms of memory loss.
-The pleasurable aspects of hydrocodone make it very effective as a medication for pain, giving the suffering patient a sense of feeling better in the mind and body.
+Whether the user is experiencing the high, coming down, or in hydrocodone withdrawal, the brain chemistry is not functioning at normal levels, which can lead to dysfunction.
+This can show up as memory loss, reduced focus, and reduced cognitive sharpness.
+The pleasurable aspects of hydrocodone come at a cost, but make it very effective as a medication for pain, giving the suffering patient a sense of feeling temporarily better in the mind and body.

-But these same desirable effects of hydrocodone are also what makes it so addictive.
+But these same desirable effects of hydrocodone are also what make it so addictive.
 Opioid medications, including the pain pill hydrocodone, are the most deadly and addictive prescription drugs on the market.
-The addictive biochemistry of the individual will likely lead to a long term dependence on hydrocodone, unless proper treatments are given to balance the dopamine levels and work on the underlying addictive issues.
+The addictive biochemistry of the individual will likely lead to long-term dependence on hydrocodone unless proper treatments are given to balance the dopamine levels and work on the underlying addictive issues.

 A person being overmedicated is a major player in unwanted symptoms such as memory loss.
-Sometimes, a person given hydrocodone for pain, will also be on other stronger medications for pain.
-Hydrocodone combined with other opiate medications could lead to a much more potent effect, and higher possibility of encountering memory loss or other memory related issues.
+Sometimes, a person given hydrocodone for pain will also be on other stronger medications for pain.
+Hydrocodone combined with other opiate medications could lead to a much more potent effect and a higher possibility of encountering memory loss or other memory-related issues.